ObserveRTC/schemas/npm-lib/README.md

-fractionLost | The calculated fractionLost of the stream jitter | The calculated jitter of the stream roundTripTime | The calculated RTT of the stream attachments | Arbitrary attachments holds relevant information about the stream.
+fractionLost | The calculated fractionLost of the stream jitter | The calculated jitter of the stream roundTripTime | The calculated RTT of the stream

 ## SfuMetaReport